Fazendaaa/podsearch_bot/README.md

 #### Inline mode
 The inline mode works both in the Podsearchbot chat or any other chat:
 ```
-@podsearch podcast name
+@podsearchbot podcast name
 ```
 Example:
 ```
-@podsearch The Story by The Mission
+@podsearchbot The Story by The Mission
 ```
 ##### Help
 If you have any other questions about it just use it the help commanad: